EiverR/EiverRodriguez/index.md

 With Carlos F. Álvarez, Javier Henríquez-Amador, and Jhon Millán G.

 ### Computing the transient  for a family of non linear discrete dynamical systems
-Submitted.With Omar Colón-Reyes, Mario J. Motiño Palma, and Arnaldo Vera.
+Submitted.
+With Omar Colón-Reyes, Mario J. Motiño Palma, and Arnaldo Vera.
 ###  Closed formulas for exponential sums of cubic k-rotation symmetric Boolean functions
-Submitted.With José E. Caldern-Gómez, Rodrigo A. León-Prato, Luis A. Medina
+Submitted.
+With José E. Caldern-Gómez, Rodrigo A. León-Prato, Luis A. Medina
 ### Current Projects

 - The weight and nonlinearity of quartic k-rotation symmetric Boolean functions